Poincar\'e dualization and Massey products: A quadruple Massey product pulling back trivially

 One checks that indeed for any of the generators $v$ above we have $r(dv)=dr(v)$.
 Then by \Cref{lem:dgmodules} and \Cref{lem:extension} we obtain the desired retraction $r\colon A\otimes \Lambda W\rightarrow A$.

-In conclusion, applying the Poincar\'e dualization construction, together with \Cref{prop:PDnotFormal} and \Cref{trivialMassey}, we obtain a non-zero degree map of simply connected Poincar\'e duality algebras with the desired properties, as long as $n \geq 8$.
-This can then be realized by a map of (simply connected) spaces \cite{Su77} which satisfy rational Poincar\'e duality.
+Applying the Poincar\'e dualization construction, together with \Cref{prop:PDnotFormal} and \Cref{trivialMassey}, we obtain a non-zero degree map of Poincar\'e duality algebras with the desired properties, as long as $n \geq 7$.
+This completes the proof of \Cref{thm: counterex}.
+If $n\geq 8$, so that $P_nA$ and $P_nB$ are cohomologically simply connected, the example can moreover be realized by a map of simply connected spaces \cite{Su77} which satisfy rational Poincar\'e duality.

 \begin{rem} Instead of introducing more generators to cohomologically truncate the cdgas in the previous construction one can consider the following more ad hoc variant of truncation in the spirit of \Cref{noPD}, avoiding some of the technicalities.
 The cdgas below, although not minimal and cohomologically larger than the previous construction, are rather similar in spirit and do also provide a counterexample for the proof of \Cref{thm: counterex}.
 Define $A':=\Lambda(X,Y,a,b,c,e,f)$ with the following degrees and differential: